zzfima/hadoop-ops-course/ambari3/README.md

 1. **Clone this repository**
    Alternatively, download the ZIP file and unpack it.

-   Then change into the `ambari3` directory:
+1. Change into the `ambari3` directory:

    ```bash
    cd ambari3
    ```

 1. **Start the containers**
-   Run the following command from the `ambari3/` directory:

    ```bash
    docker compose up -d